 The word “apprentice” may elicit images of Orlando Bloom as a swashbuckling blacksmith’s apprentice in Pirates of the Caribbean or of Mickey Mouse wearing a wizard’s hat and directing magical broomsticks as the sorcerer’s apprentice in Fantasia, but apprenticeships are alive and well outside of Hollywood.
-In fact, over 500,000 people were completing apprenticeships throughout the United States in 2016.
-The occupations with the highest number of apprentices that year were electricians, plumbers, pipefitters and steamfitters, and carpenters, though apprenticeships are available in fields ranging from health care to green energy.
+In fact, over 530,000 people were completing apprenticeships throughout the United States in 2017.
+The occupations with the highest number of apprentices that year were electricians, carpenters, construction laborers, and truck drivers, though apprenticeships are available in fields ranging from health care to green energy.

 What is an apprenticeship?